Use the Knowledge Base AI to help improve your Cloud Posture

 Audit

-To determine if each of the automatic provisioning extensions is enabled within the Microsoft Defender for Cloud settings for your subscription, perform the following operations:
+To determine if auto-provisioning extensions are enabled within the Microsoft Defender for Cloud settings, perform the following operations:

 Using Azure Portal